 - If a loss assessor needs to be appointed; and

 - An estimate of the time required to make a decision.

 So if the insurer is not making a decision and not informing you whether further information is required or why there is a delay try sending the following letters to the Insurance company or call the insurance company and make a note of the call.

 For further information, see Sample Letter: Raising a Dispute (choose unreasonable delay) – Request for progress on claim after insurer’s failure to reply

 If this does not work you can send a letter of complaint to Insurance Code Compliance.
 See Sample Letter: Insurance Code Complaint– regarding delayed claim

 The above complaint should assist in getting a response.
-However, if this is unsuccessful you could refer the matter to the Financial Ombudsman Service Australia.
+However, if this is unsuccessful you could refer the matter to the Australian Financial Complaints Authority (AFCA).

-You need to lodge a dispute in writing with FOS.
-DO NOT just ring FOS as your dispute will not be lodged.
-You should lodge the dispute online (www.fos.org.au) and it will be received straightaway.
+You need to lodge a dispute in writing with AFCA.
+DO NOT just ring AFCA as your dispute will not be lodged.
+You should lodge the dispute online www.afca.org.au and it will be received straightaway.